J-c0d3-4Fun/c-applitcations/beej-guide-to-c-notes/readme.md

 This directory contains my code labs, exercises, and study notes from following **[Beej's Guide to C Programming](https://beej.us/guide/bgc/)**.
 While the main repository covers the basics, this section focuses on how C works "under the hood."

+> **🎯 Learning Goal:** This deep dive into C is specifically aimed at understanding memory management, pointers, and system I/O for future **Command & Control (C2) framework development**.
+Mastering these low-level concepts is crucial for Red Team operations and malware development.

 ## 🧪 Code Labs

 | Exercise | Description | Status |